visualitypl/textris/README.md

 - built-in support for the Twilio and Nexmo APIs with [twilio-ruby](https://github.com/twilio/twilio-ruby) and [nexmo](https://github.com/timcraft/nexmo) gems
 - multiple, per-environment configurable and chainable delivery methods
 - extensible with any number of custom delivery methods (also chainable)
-- background and scheduled texting for Rails 4.2+ thanks to integration with [ActiveJob](https://github.com/rails/activejob/tree/archive)
+- background and scheduled texting for Rails 4.2+ thanks to integration with [ActiveJob](http://edgeguides.rubyonrails.org/active_job_basics.html)
-- background and scheduled texting for Rails older than 4.2 thanks to integration with the [sidekiq](https://github.com/mperham/sidekiq) gem
+- scheduled texting for Rails 4.1 and older thanks to integration with the [sidekiq](https://github.com/mperham/sidekiq) gem
 - support for testing using self-explanatory `Textris::Base.deliveries`
 - simple, extensible, fully tested code written from the ground up instead of copying *ActionMailer*